 Digital Object Identifier (DOI)

 Chou, Ching Chieh; Zhang, Yi; Umoh, Mfon E.; Vaughan, Spencer W.; Lorenzini, Ileana; Liu, Feilin; Sayegh, Melissa; Donlin-Asp, Paul G.; Chen, Yu Han; Duong, Duc M.; Seyfried, Nicholas T.; Powers, Maureen A.; Kukar, Thomas; Hales, Chadwick M.; Gearing, Marla; Cairns, Nigel J.; Boylan, Kevin B.; Dickson, Dennis W.; Rademakers, Rosa; Zhang, Yong Jie; Petrucelli, Leonard; Sattler, Rita; Zarnescu, Daniela C.; Glass, Jonathan D.; and Rossoll, Wilfried, "Tdp-43 Pathology Disrupts Nuclear Pore Complexes And Nucleocytoplasmic Transport In Als/Ftd" (2018).
-Neurobiology.
+Translational Neuroscience.
 372.